Kokkoh: Uses

 Kokkoh is recommended as both a substitute for mother's milk and a means of weaning infants from it.
 (In the former case the recipe often calls only for brown rice ground to a fine powder and water.)
 Besides its soft and easily digestible texture, kokkoh is recommended as such because its mixture has a high and varied protein content; combined, the amino acids in each of the ingredients described at the outset include virtually all those needed for consumption.
 It is thus especially well suited for the growth needs of a child.
 When used solely for weaning, it is recommended that kokkoh be introduced at between 8 months and a year of age.
 It may be used as breast milk substitute as early as five months, but with a larger proportion of water, in order to further dilute the mixture.

 Kokkoh is also an important part of the macrobiotic diet, in accordance with the diet's heavy emphasis upon grains.
 Along with its use as a means of weaning, kokkoh is a common breakfast food among macrobiotic eaters of all ages.

-If kokkoh is used as a milk replacements for infants, it can lead to unnatural weight gain and iron or vitamin B12 deficiencies.
+If kokkoh is used as a milk replacement for infants, it can lead to unnatural weight gain and iron or vitamin B12 deficiencies.